 Full story: Fed, state, local leaders launch agile academy

 FCW: Free online initiative trains feds in agile

 A new workforce initiative aims to give project managers in government the skills to run agile projects.
 Elizabeth Raley, Director of Professional Services at CivicActions and one of the civic technologists behind AGL, said the inspiration behind the initiative is a growing demand within government.
 “Over the past year we’ve talked to a lot of people in different types of agencies, and we saw a common need for a simple starting point for learning agile,” Raley said.

 Full story: Free online initiative trains feds in agile

 TechWire: How Do You Save Government IT?

-Bill Haight and Elizabeth Raley of the Agile Government Leadership working group examine the rising scrutiny and tight budgets faced by public sector agencies.
+Bill Haight and Elizabeth Raley of the AGL working group examine the rising scrutiny and tight budgets faced by public sector agencies.
 “Where the traditional project management approach has failed, agencies need to find alternatives to address these heightened expectations.
-Agile development [is] a way to save government IT from the debacle of skyrocketing costs and redundant systems.”
+Agile development is a way to save government IT from the debacle of skyrocketing costs and redundant systems.”

 Full story: How Do You Save Government IT?